Oldarorn/esx_tp/README.md

 ###### FEATURES

 - You have to set 4 points in config.lua (1 entry point, 1 spawnIn point, 1 exit point and 1 spawnOut point)
-- It allows you to enter inside closed zones (like the example in Humane Labs) like if you were using a door or an elevator
+- It allows you to enter inside closed zones (look at the example in Humane Labs) like if you were using a door or an elevator.

 # [FR]

-## AUCUN SUPPORT NE SERA FAIT.
-Vous n'avez qu'à copier/coller la plupart des lignes présentes grâce à l'exemple.

 ###### PRÉ-REQUIS